About

 -c, --config string application config file

--u, --disable-db-update Disable updating scanner DB automatically
+-u, --disable-db-update disable updating scanner DB automatically

 -h, --help help for anka-scan